The Problem with Bioplastics

 European Bioplastic

 The use of the word “bio-based” tells us nothing about the potential of the product to be composted.
 It is no surprise that there are different labels for that.
 Compostable plastics sound like every plastic manufacturer’s dream: comparable properties to traditional plastics, but without the ecological footprint.
 However, this is a major misconception about compostable plastics.
 If they are not collected separately, they are handled in the same way as traditional plastics that are incinerated, sent to landfills or similar.
-Many might believe that compostable plastics are the solution to the single-use plastic problem, but the truth is, they are still undesirable single-use items.
+Many might believe that compostable plastics are the solution to the single-use plastic problem, but the truth is, that they are still undesirable single-use items.
 Additionally, they could even stimulate the wrong usage of plastics given all the reasons mentioned above.

 The two main flaws of the bioplastic industry are: